inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 What's a young poet to do?
 And knew what they're doin'

-But of all the words written		The bird is a strange one, And all the lines read,			So small and so tender There's one I like most,		Its breed still unknown,
+But of all the words written		The bird is a strange one, And all the lines read,			So small and so tenr
+There's one I like most,		Its breed still unknown,
 And by a bird it was said!
-Not to mention its gender.
+Not to mention its genr.

 It reminds me of days of		So what is this line
 Both gloom and of light.
 Whose author's unknown